Arthur Bell (engineer): Career in Western Australia

-The plan for supplying the goldfields with water was the largest of its kind anywhere.
-It involved creating a massive reservoir west of the Darling Range by damming the Helena River, a short distance inland from Perth.
+The plan for supplying the goldfields with water involved creating a reservoir west of the Darling Range by damming the Helena River, a short distance inland from Perth.
 This was to be the Mundaring Weir.
 The water had to be lifted 1000 ft over the escarpment east of the reservoir, and pumped some 530 km across the inland plateau into a reservoir at Coolgardie.
 It was to take three years and cost 2.5 million pounds (over 5.5 billion in today's values).
-To do this Forrest would have to convince parliament of the feasibility of the plan and of the necessity of raising an enormous loan in London.
+To do this Forrest had to convince parliament of the feasibility of the plan and of the necessity of raising an enormous loan in London.
 By 1898 the first contracts, for piping, were going through.

 Bell took up the positions of inspecting engineer and chief assistant to O'Connor, there being no Assistant Engineer-in-Chief position at that time, a position he held from May 1893 until December 1896.
-In the words of a long and warmly appreciative eulogy about him published in The Morning Herald on his retirement and imminent return to New Zealand, he was "... practically assistant engineer-in-chief through the exceptionally busy period in this state from 1894 to 1897, when the West was beginning to feel the full force of the boom consequent upon the rich gold discoveries."
+A eulogy about him published in The Morning Herald on his retirement and imminent return to New Zealand stated that he was "... practically assistant engineer-in-chief through the exceptionally busy period in this state from 1894 to 1897, when the West was beginning to feel the full force of the boom consequent upon the rich gold discoveries."
 After surveying in the goldfields he was involved in special constructions for them such as roads, railways and bridges.
 He worked also on the harbour in Fremantle, and then in the works at the Mundaring Weir.
 He also, as in New Zealand, held the office of superintendent of public buildings, from 1897 to 1902.

-There was a lot of controversy attached to the Coolgardie plan and Forrest eventually got sick of this and other attacks and resigned, in 1901, to join the new Federal parliament.
-There followed a series of unstable governments in West Australia and O'Connor not only lost the support of the strong arm of Forrest, but also encountered criticism and abuse from the parliament and the press, some of it quite vitriolic.
-O'Connor was at this time tired and overworked.
+After controversy attached to the Coolgardie plan, Forrest resigned in 1901 to join the new Federal parliament.
+There followed a series of unstable governments in West Australia and O'Connor encountered criticism from the parliament and the press.
 The eulogy to O'Connor in the Herald described the end of these events:

 O'Connor's confidence in his scheme was vindicated on 8 March 1902 by a successful preliminary pumping test of 6 mi of the water main over the most difficult part of the route.
 That evening one small leak was discovered near Chidlow's Well.
 He arranged to accompany the engineer in charge of construction to the site on Monday.
 That morning, 10 March 1902, he prepared for his customary early ride but his usual companion, his youngest daughter, was unwell.
 He rode alone along the Fremantle beach past the new harbour, then south to Robb Jetty, where he rode his horse into the sea.
 His deft revolver shot ended his life.